Scalr/terraform-scalr-migrate-tfc/README.md

 Prior to the migration, please do the following:

-* Obtain a TFC/E access token.
+* Obtain a TFC/E personal or team access token.
 This can be done in two ways: [manually](https://app.terraform.io/app/settings/tokens) or via [terraform login](https://www.terraform.io/cli/commands/login).
 * Obtain a Scalr access token.
-This can be done in two ways: [manually](https://scalr.io/app/settings/tokens) or via [terraform login account-name.scalr.io](https://www.terraform.io/cli/commands/login).
+The easiest way it to obtain via the `terraform login account-name.scalr.io` command.
-* Register a [VCS provider](https://docs.scalr.com/en/latest/vcs_providers.html) in Scalr.
+* Register a [VCS provider](https://docs.scalr.io/docs/integrations) in Scalr.
 Note that the registered provider must have the access to all repositories connected to the TFC/E workspaces.
 After the provider is created, copy the VCS provider id.
 * Obtain the Scalr account identifier.
 It can be found on the account dashboard.

 What Terraform Cloud/Enterprise objects will be migrated:

 * Organizations - Will be migrated into [Scalr environments](https://docs.scalr.com/en/latest/hierarchy.html#environments)
 * Workspaces - Will be migrated into [Scalr workspaces](https://docs.scalr.com/en/latest/workspaces.html).
 Only VCS based workspaces will be migrated.
 CLI-driven workspaces have to be [migrated manually](https://docs.scalr.com/en/latest/migration.html).
-* Workspace variables - Terraform and non-sensitive environment variables will be created as Terraform and shell variables in Scalr.
+* Workspace variables - Terraform and non-sensitive environment variables will be created as Terraform and shell variables at the workspace level.
 * State files - The current state file of a workspace will be migrated to Scalr state storage.

 Usage